shaocaoyu-01/ETC5512_assignment4/Readme.md

 Research between GDP per capita and its growth rate

+The first version was rmd, then we changed to Assignment4_version1.qmd.
+The changes before converting are in the https://github.com/shaocaoyu-01/ETC5512_assignment4.

 The improvement between version 1 and 2

 Initially, out title is "Divergence or Convergence?
 Unpacking China’s Provincial Growth Trajectories", we have changed it to "Research between GDP per capita and its growth rate"